CurrencyFair vs ANZ, CommBank, NAB and Westpac

 How we collected our data is very simple – we base our price comparisons on exchange rates we get from the banks’ websites.

-We called the Australian banks in our comparison during Australian business hours and asked them what the current AUD-EUR exchange rate was.
+We called the Australian banks in our comparison during Australian business hours and asked them what the current AUD-GBP exchange rate was.
 For all the banks contacted, the exchange rate quoted over the phone matched the rate being shown in the currency calculator on the bank website.

 Why do banks have unfair exchange rates?